HariSekhon/Prometheus/README.md

 bash-tools/monitoring/prometheus.sh
 ```

-(installs it if not already installed)
+(automatically installs Prometheus if not already installed)

 Or using [Ansible](https://github.com/HariSekhon/Ansible) (Linux only):